 When to call the doctor

 Call your doctor or nurse right away if you have any of these symptoms:

 - Fever of 100.5 F (38 C) or above

 - Black or tarry stools

-- Difficulty breathing or feeling short of breath.
+- Trouble breathing or feeling short of breath.

-- Uncontrolled nausea that prevents you from eating or drinking.
+- Nausea that stops you from eating or drinking.

-- Vomiting more than three times a day.
+- Throwing up (vomiting) more than three times a day.

-- Diarrhea four or more times a day or diarrhea with weakness or lightheadedness.
+- Loose bowel movements (diarrhea) four or more times a day or diarrhea with weakness or feeling dizzy.

 - Severe headache or confusion

-- Dizziness that prevents your from standing and walking safely.
+- Dizziness that stops you from standing and walking safely.

-- Extreme tiredness that interferes with normal activities.
+- Extreme tiredness or weakness that interferes with normal activities.

 - Muscle or joint pain or spasms unrelieved by prescribed medication.